 Not Using a Rinse Aid

-Rinse aid can be a helpful LG dishwasher drying agent.
+Rinse aid can be a helpful LG dishwasher drying agent, especially if you have hard water.
 Rinse aid alters the surface tension of water droplets, making them lie flat on dishes and glassware.
-This flatter shape enables water to roll off items more easily, leaving less behind for a drying cycle to remove.
+This flatter shape enables water to roll off items more easily, therefore mineral deposits aren’t left behind.

 If you’re using rinse aid but still find your LG dishwasher not drying dishes adequately, you may need to adjust the amount used.
 Most rinse aid dispensers allow you to increase the amount of rinse aid dispensed via an adjustable dial.
 Avoid adding too much, though, as a buildup of rinse aid residue can result in a clogged dishwasher and draining problems.